24/7 Crisis Line: 1-800.600.SAFE (7233)

 Truth: There can be unhealthy relationships in which there are unhealthy behaviors from both parties.
 That doesn’t excuse either person’s behavior and it doesn’t make it okay.
 There is no excuse for using abusive behaviors.

-FACT: 1 in 3 girls who have been in a serious relationship say they’ve been concerned about being physically hurt by their partner.*
+Fact: 1 in 3 girls who have been in a serious relationship say they’ve been concerned about being physically hurt by their partner.*

 Fear and control are never part of a truly healthy relationship.